PetterTech/blog/content/posts/2017-06-15-powershell-and-the-hpe-3par-rest-api.md

 The above example will create a datastore named &#8220;3parDatastore01&#8221; in the cpg named &#8220;SSD_r5&#8221; with 2TB of space and dedupe enabled.
 As you can see our session key is passed in the header as X-HP3PAR-WSAPI-SessionKey.

-_If your well versed in JSON and powershell you can probably tell that I&#8217;m not 🙂_
+_If your well versed in JSON and powershell you can probably tell that I'm not 🙂_
-_The body you&#8217;re sending in the REST call is supposed to be formatted as a JSON object and in the above example I&#8217;m creating the JSON object manually by building it up as a string.
-In a later example I&#8217;ll show a more &#8220;correct&#8221; way to do it._
+_The body you're sending in the REST call is supposed to be formatted as a JSON object and in the above example I'm creating the JSON object manually by building it up as a string.
+In a later example I'll show a more &#8220;correct&#8221; way to do it._

 The next step will usually be to export the volume or to add it to a volume set.
-Let&#8217;s look at an example where I add a volume to an existing volume set:
+Let's look at an example where I add a volume to an existing volume set:

  ```
  $body = '{"action":1,"setmembers":["'